aStudyingTurtle/redicat/README.md

 - `--threads` · configure Rayon pool size (defaults to 2 for stability).

 ## Performance Notes
+- **UMI String Interning (New):** Identical UMI sequences are deduplicated in memory using `Arc<str>`, reducing memory footprint by 50-70% for datasets with repetitive UMIs at high-depth positions.
+- **Adaptive HashMap Capacity (New):** Hash maps dynamically adjust their initial capacity based on chunk characteristics (high-depth vs normal), preventing over-allocation while maintaining performance.
+- **Aggressive Triplet Spilling (New):** The streaming matrix builder now uses a lower spill threshold (100K triplets, minimum 50K cap) to flush data to disk more frequently, dramatically reducing peak memory usage during large conversions.
+- **Enhanced Chunk Monitoring (New):** Each chunk logs position count, high-depth site count, and total weight, providing visibility into workload characteristics and helping diagnose memory-intensive regions.
 - **Reader pooling:** Each worker thread checks out an `IndexedReader` from a pool, avoiding reopen/seek penalties when iterating across genomic tiles.
 - **Triplet batching:** Sparse matrices are assembled from thread-local batches of `(row, col, value)` triplets, eliminating cross-thread contention, and the streaming writer drains them via bounded channels to keep peak memory low.
-- **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
+- **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps, now defaulting to 1) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
 - **Chunk-level fetch & depth guards:** `bam2mtx` batches contiguous sites per contig, records observed depth, and—in `--two-pass` mode—relies on the first-pass `bulk` run (honoring `--skip-max-depth`) to prune oversaturated loci before dense pileups reach the matrix stage.
-- **Progress-aware logging:** Chunk processors emit periodic `%` complete + ETA updates so multi-hour conversions remain easy to follow from the console.
+- **Progress-aware logging:** Chunk processors emit periodic `%` complete + ETA updates plus detailed per-chunk statistics so multi-hour conversions remain easy to follow from the console.

 ## Testing & Data
 ```bash